Sin-tija-L/python-100-days-challenge/content/day61.md

 import sqlite3
 import datetime, os, time

-# Connect to SQLite database (or create it if it doesn't exist)
+# Connect to the SQLite database (or create it if it doesn't exist)
-conn = sqlite3.connect('tweets.db')
+conn = sqlite3.connect('day61.db')
 cursor = conn.cursor()

-# Create a table if it doesn't exist
+# Create a table to store tweets if it doesn't already exist
 cursor.execute('''
 CREATE TABLE IF NOT EXISTS tweets (
     id INTEGER PRIMARY KEY AUTOINCREMENT,